 Celebrate sunny days with a refreshing Frosé, a Frozen Strawberry Rosé Slushie that’s pretty much the ultimate summer cocktail recipe!
 It only takes 4 ingredients to make!

-If I have one regret this summer, it may be that I didn’t make this Frozen Strawberry Rosé Slushie—Frosé, if you will—sooner!
+If I have one regret this summer, it may be that I didn’t make this Frozen Strawberry Rosé Slushie—a Frosé, if you will—sooner!

-Keep in mind that you don’t need a super fancy rosé.
-I mean, this is a wine slushie after all!
-But you still want to get a bottle you wouldn’t mind drinking on its own.
-I got mine at Target for around $11 or $12, which is great, because you are going to want to make this drink in bulk!
+That doesn’t mean you should get total plonk, of course, you still want to get a bottle you wouldn’t mind drinking on its own.
+I got mine at Target for around $11 or $12, which is perfect, because you are going to want to make this frozen rosé wine recipe in bulk!

 Besides the wine, the berries are the other thing that gives this Frozen Strawberry Rosé Slushie its pretty color.

 Do you have a slushie machine?
 Me, neither.
 The secret to getting the perfect texture is an ice cream maker!

 This Frozen Strawberry Rosé Slushie is so simple to make.
 Basically, you puree the berries, then mix them with a little sugar.
 Before popping everything into the ice cream maker, chill the berry puree and the wine for a couple hours.
 Don’t skip this step!